vim-scripts/riv.vim/README.rst

   ===========  ========================

-    See `Simple Tables`__
+    See `Simple Tables`__ for syntax details.

 __ http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#simple-tables

 Folding
 ~~~~~~~~

+**Folding** is a vim feature to allow you to display a section as one line.

-Fold reStructuredText file with sections, lists, and blocks automatically.
+Riv will fold reStructuredText file with sections, lists, and blocks automatically.

 * Actions (Normal Mode Only):